Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Conclusion

-We have achieved the desideratum of an intensional programming language, with intensional recursion.
+We have achieved the desideratum of an intensional programming calculus with intensional recursion.
 There are two main questions that result from this development.

-Firstly, does there exist a good set of \emph{intensional primitives} from which all others are definable?
+First, does there exist a good set of \emph{intensional primitives} from which all others are definable?
 Is there perhaps \emph{more than one such set}, hence providing us with a choice of programming primitives?
+Previous attempts aiming to answer this question include those of \cite{Schurmann2001,Nanevski2002}.

-Secondly, what is the exact kind of programming power that we have unleashed?
+Second, what is the exact kind of programming power that we have unleashed?
 Does it lead to interesting programs that we have not been able to write before?
-We have outlined some speculative applications for intensional recursion in \cite{Kavvos2016a}.
+We have outlined some speculative applications for intensional recursion in \cite[\S\S 1--2]{Kavvos2017}.
 Is iPCF a useful tool when it comes to attacking these?